 This can occur when the numbers of subjects withdrawing from a study are not equal across the experimental groups.
 Withdrawals result in incomplete outcome data for the experimental group.

-When there are more outcome data in one group than in the other group, the findings may be unreliable and not robust enough for conclusions.
+When there are more outcome data in one group than in the other, the findings may be unreliable and not robust enough for conclusions.

 ⚠️ Caution: YOU can also be a source of bias!